philspokas/deploying-kubernetes/readme.md

 # Deploying to Kubernetes

-Spokane DevOps Meetup
+Material prepared for Spokane DevOps Meetup

+We're using Azure Kubernetes Service (AKS) for demos, principals apply regardless of platform.

-Pre-requisites for AKS demos
+## Pre-requisites for Demos

-Azure subscription
+* Pre-provisioned AKS Cluster (commands included) and Azure Container Registry (ACR)
-Azure CLI
+* Azure CLI 2.26 or later
-AKS extension
+* Kubectl command line (comes with Docker for Windows)

-Samples are in PowerShell, easy to substitute bash
+Sample commands are in PowerShell, easy to substitute bash Sample repo uses GitHub Actions, similar concepts apply to other CI/CD

--
-- node selector, be clear